Need help? Call Tony now: 01952 407599

 Sprawl breaks compounding.
 Lean enables it.

-The discipline feels like sacrifice - all those documents you’re not creating.
-It’s not.
+The discipline feels like sacrifice - all those documents I’m not creating.
+It’s not sacrifice.
 It’s protection.
 Protection of the signal that makes everything else work.

 The optimal number of files - maintained.
 Not the maximum number - forgotten.